KennethMWJr/NYC-Community-Gardens-by-Jurisdiction-/README.md

 # Project Overview

 Groups of volunteers in NYC manage community gardens on property with different jurisdicitions - aka ownership.
 Each jurisdiction has it's own set of policies/agreements setting the parameters for how these groups should interact with the land they use for community gardening purposes.
-In this project the user will enter the name of a community garden and receive the jurisdiction of that site along with information pertaining to that jurisdiction.
+In this project the user will enter a zipcode in NYC and receive the community gardens and jurisdiction

 ## Project Schedule